-Learning sup (LSA) may b some pupils or disabilities The day to day management of all aspects of the school, this includes the support for children with SEND.
-She will give responsibility to the SENCO and class teachers but is still responsible for ensuring that your child's needs are met.
-Head teacher - Mrs Zoe Ca cobool rolating to SENID She is responsible for: Making sure that the school has an up to date SEND policy Making sure that the school has appropriate provision and has made necessary adaptations to meet the needs of all children in the school
+- The day to day management of all aspects of the school, this includes the support for children with SEND. - She will give responsibility to the SENCO and class teachers but is still responsible for ensuring that your child's needs are met. - She must make sure that the Governing Body is kept up to date about any issues in the school relating to SEND.